highhair20/verkundenbot/README.md

 ---
 ## What is it and Why?
 In short, Verkündenbot is a set of individually programmable plugs.
-Yes you can purchase programmable plugs on Amazon; in many case far cheaper than it costs to build this project.
+Yes you can purchase programmable plugs on Amazon, in many case far cheaper than it costs to build this project.

 The purpose of this project is to create a physical device that enables exploration of prevalent technologies including Internet of Things (IoT)